apuo/zeppelin/_posts/2023-07-20-call-for-papers.markdown

 isStaticPost: false
 ---

-Vietnamese Scientists and Engineers Conference 2023 will be hold at New Jersey Institute of Technology.
-If you want to be part of this great event as a speaker you knocked at the good door.
+The 2023 Conference of the Vietnamese Scientists and Engineers Network in the U.S.  will be held at New Jersey Institute of Technology.
+If you want to be part of this great event as a speaker, you knocked at the good door.

 #### Presenters – who should speak at Vietnamese Scientists and Engineers Conference 2023 Conference?

+* Presenters – who should speak at Vietnamese Scientists and Engineers Conference 2023 Conference?
-* researchers (in industry and academia)
+* Researchers (in industry and academia)
-* startup companies that develop technologies in STEM
+* Startup companies that develop technologies in STEM fields
-* companies, organisations and individuals want to collaborate and network with Vietnamese STEM professionals in the US
+* Companies, organizations and individuals who want to collaborate and network with Vietnamese STEM professionals in the U.S.
-* high school and university students who want to share their STEM projects or research to get feedback from experienced engineers and scientists
+* High school and university (undergraduate) students who want to share their STEM projects or research to get feedback from experienced engineers and scientists

-If you belong to one of those groups you are cordially invited to submit a talk proposal (or a number of proposals).
-An independent program committee assesses the proposals and selects the actual conference talks.<br/>
+If you belong to one of those groups, you are cordially invited to submit a talk proposal (or a number of proposals).
+An independent committee will review the the proposals and selects qualified ones for presentation at the conference.

 #### Themes and topics – what do we expect?
-Our team prepared set of interesting topics in but if you have any cool idea you want to share not from this list, feel free to submit it as well.
+Our team prepared a set of interesting topics below but if you have any cool idea that you want to share but not included in this list, please feel free to submit it as well.

 ##### Young scholars session

 * Robot Design
 * Environmental Solutions
-* AI applications
+* AI Applications
 * Computer Science
-* Biomedical engineering
+* Biomedical Engineering

 ##### Company/university representatives

-* Company services or products that are relevant to STEM topic
+* Company services or products that are relevant to STEM topics
 * Career opportunities (full-time and internships)
-* University introduction on program offered and the school international communities
+* University introduction on the programs offered and the school international communities
-* University addmission criteria for undergraduate and graduate students
+* University admission criteria for undergraduate and graduate students

 ##### PhD candidate, scientists and engineers